 Join us for an unforgettable, life-changing journey through France, Belgium and Holland.

 Vimy Ridge, France.
 Every Canadian ought to visit once.

-Day 8 Friday April 29 We begin the day with a morning stroll along the main beach to consider Operation Jubilee - the plans, the execution and the after-math of the August 1942 raid that went horribly wrong.
+Day 8 Sunday April 29 We begin the day with a morning stroll along the main beach to consider Operation Jubilee - the plans, the execution and the after-math of the August 1942 raid that went horribly wrong.
 The raid entailed three Canadian attack zones and we next move northeast to the beach at Puys, followed by a visit to Pourville to the southwest.
 Our final stop is the Dieppe Canadian War Cemetery, tucked away up the hill and beyond the edge of town which beckons Canadians to visit.
+Listen here to CBC's Robert Bowman and his broadcast from Dieppe the day after the raid.
 We then depart the coast and resume our journey into northern France as we move back in time to World War I, spending the night in the historic city of Amiens.
 Overnight - Mercure Cathedrale Hotel Amiens.
 Breakfast.